Distracted-E421/Project-Datapunk/README.md

 ## Purpose

-Datapunk is a cutting-edge data processing and AI platform engineered to revolutionize the way complex data workflows are managed.
+Datapunk is aiming to bea cutting-edge data processing and AI platform engineered to revolutionize the way complex data workflows are managed.
 It is designed to seamlessly integrate with diverse data sources and services, providing a robust infrastructure for data-driven applications.
 The platform supports real-time analytics and AI model management, empowering organizations to harness the full potential of their data.

 ### Short-term Goals